JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 Then Client B responds with its own ID Assertion Token, and a random string to prevent replay attacks, to Client A and signs the whole message with its own ECC private key.
 Client A validates the ID Assertion Token and verifies the signature using the ECC public key from the ID Assertion Token of Client B.

-In both cases, validating the ID Assertion Token MAY require a user interaction to request from the Client's Resource Owner, whether he/she trusts the OpenID Provider of the remote Client.
+In both cases, validating the ID Assertion Token MAY require an End User interaction to request from the Client's Resource Owner, whether he/she trusts the OpenID Provider of the remote Client.

 From now on, both Clients know the identity of each other and they can exchanged messages which are signed with their ECC private keys.

-### 2.4.
-Advanced Usage
+-->

+### 2.5.
+Encryption Extension

 Depending on the application, it might be useful to use the two-way communication in [section 2.3](#23-client-authentication) to establish an End-to-End Encryption (E2EE) channel.
 This can be done, e.g., by performing an authenticated Diffie-Hellman key exchange (DHE) on application layer as follows: